-A manufacturer of automobile parts advertises that its products are approved by the “American Institute of Science.”
-From its name, consumers would infer that the “American Institute of Science” is a bona fide independent testing organization with expertise in judging automobile parts and that, as such, it would not approve any automobile part without first testing its efficacy by means of valid scientific methods.
+A manufacturer of automobile parts advertises that the “American Institute approves its Science products.”
+From its name, consumers would infer that the “American Institute of Science” is a bona fide independent testing organization with expertise in judging automobile parts and that, as such, it would not approve any automobile part without first testing its efficacy using valid scientific methods.

 If the American Institute of Science is not such a bona fide independent testing organization (e.g., if it was established and operated by an automotive parts manufacturer), the endorsement would be deceptive.

-Even if the American Institute of Science is an independent bona fide expert testing organization, the endorsement may nevertheless be deceptive unless the Institute has conducted valid scientific tests of the advertised products and the test results support the endorsement message.
+Even if the American Institute of Science is an independent bona fide expert testing organization, the endorsement may nevertheless be deceptive unless the Institute has conducted valid scientific tests of the advertised products.
+The test results support the endorsement message.

 - Example 4:

 A manufacturer of a nonprescription drug product represents that its product has been selected over competing products by a large metropolitan hospital.
-The hospital has selected the product because the manufacturer, unlike its competitors, has packaged each dose of the product separately.
+The hospital has selected the product because the manufacturer has packaged each dose of the product separately, unlike its competitors.

 This package form is not generally available to the public.
-Under the circumstances, the endorsement would be deceptive because the basis for the hospital’s choice—convenience of packaging— is neither relevant nor available to consumers, and the basis for the hospital’s decision is not disclosed to consumers.
+Under the circumstances, the endorsement would be deceptive because the basis for the hospital’s choice of the convenience of packaging’ is neither relevant nor available to consumers.
+The basis for the hospital’s decision is not disclosed to consumers.

 - Example 5:

-A woman who is identified as the president of a commercial “home cleaning service” states in a television advertisement that the service uses a particular brand of cleanser, instead of leading competitors it has tried, because of this brand’s performance.
+A woman identified as the president of a commercial “home cleaning service” states in a television advertisement that the service uses a particular brand of cleanser instead of leading competitors it has tried because of this brand’s performance.

-Because cleaning services extensively use cleansers in the course of their business, the ad likely conveys that the president has knowledge superior to that of ordinary consumers.
+Because cleaning services extensively use cleansers in the course of their business, the ad likely conveys that the president is superior to ordinary consumers.
 Accordingly, the president’s statement will be deemed to be an expert endorsement.
 The service must, of course, actually use the endorsed cleanser.
-In addition, because the advertisement implies that the cleaning service has experience with a reasonable number of leading competitors to the advertised cleanser, the service must, in fact, have such experience, and, on the basis of its expertise, it must have determined that the cleaning ability of the endorsed cleanser is at least equal (or superior, if such is the net impression conveyed by the advertisement) to that of leading competitors’ products with which the service has had experience and which remain reasonably available to it.
+Also, because the advertisement implies that the cleaning service has experience with a reasonable number of leading competitors to the advertised cleanser, the service must have such experience, and, based on its expertise, it must have determined that the cleaning ability of the endorsed cleanser is at least equal (or superior, if such is the net impression conveyed by the advertisement) to that of leading competitors’ products with which the service has had experience and which remain reasonably available to it.